Widget Guide

 button to apply them.
 The widget will automatically refresh to display the new configuration, providing a real-time view of the updated data.

-For example, if you want to add two more data sources to an existing bar chart, click the Add Source
+For example, to add two or more data sources to an existing bar chart, click the Add Source

-button and select the desired channels and clients.
-You can also update the chart title to reflect these new sources, making your dashboard more informative.
+button and choose the desired channels and clients.
+The chart title can also be updated to reflect the new sources, making the dashboard more informative.

-This flexibility allows you to keep your dashboard stays up-to-date with the latest data allowing you to make adjustments on the fly to meet your monitoring and management needs.
+This flexibility allows users to keep their dashboards up-to-date with the latest data, enabling adjustments on the fly to meet monitoring and management needs.

-From the widget menu, you can select Dummy Data
+From the widget menu, users can select Enable Dummy Data

 to populate the chart with sample data.
-This feature provides a quick and easy way to create dummy charts, helping you understand the data structure needed for your visualizations.
+This feature provides a quick and effective way to generate mock visualizations, helping users understand the expected data structure and test widget configurations.

 Delete a Widget